Kilo vs Losant: which enterprise IoT platform should you choose?

 Is Kilo a good Losant alternative?

-For teams that want self-serve, transparent pricing and built-in LoRaWAN plus mioty connectivity, yes — Kilo is a strong Losant alternative you can start using today without a sales cycle.
-For OEMs that need deeply white-labeled multi-tenant applications or on-site Modbus/OPC UA/BACnet edge compute, Losant’s platform is genuinely more specialized.
+For teams that want self-serve, transparent pricing and built-in LoRaWAN plus mioty connectivity, yes — Kilo is a strong Losant alternative for device management and data visualization you can start using today without a sales cycle, with multi-tenant organizations and ABAC built in and white-label (including a dealer resale panel) in rollout.
+For on-site Modbus/OPC UA/BACnet edge compute or shipped white-label today, Losant’s platform is genuinely more specialized.

 Does Losant include a LoRaWAN network server?